jeffcsauer/arcos_arcospy_information/contributing.md

 # Contributing

 Contributions are welcome to both `arcos` and `arcospy`.
-For major contributions, please fork the master `arcos` or `arcospy` branch and then open a pull request with the suggested changes.
-We will then review the change and determine if there is a generalizable solution to both `R` and `Python`.
-If there is no generalizable solution, we will still strive to make your contribution visible on the respective Github page.
+For major contributions, please fork the master `arcos` or `arcospy` branch and open a pull request with the suggested changes.
+The appropriate team will then review the changes and determine if there is a generalizable solution to both `R` and `Python`.
+If there is no generalizable solution we will strive to make your contribution visible on the appropriate Github page.

 ## Documentation

 Improvements to the documentation for `arcos` and `arcospy` are welcome.
 As stated above, we will try to generalize all contributions to both packages.
-For example, if the wording around a specific command is unclear, we can improve the wording in both packages.
-Additionally, if there are features of a command that you believe should be included in the primary documentation, please let us know so we can improve the user experience.
+For example, if the description or working for a specific command is unclear we can improve in both packages.
+Additionally, if there are features of a command that you think should be included in the documentation, please let us know so we can improve the user experience.

 ## Code